 Adam Blake

 Adam went to uni to do Biochemistry with Molecular Biology, dropped out, did crap office jobs for a few years then moved to Bristol and slowly became a Clown.
 As well as his work with Dik he is an associate artist with Wyldwood Arts who specialise in inter generational projects, running improvised story sessions with primary school kids and residents of care homes.
-He also co-founded Open Attic Company, is a regular collaborator with The Wardrobe Theatre and has worked with notable companies such as Mufti Games, Beyond The Ridiculous, The Adventure Bureau, Terrestrial and Soap Soup.
+Adam also co-founded Open Attic Company, is a regular collaborator with The Wardrobe Theatre and has worked with notable companies such as Mufti Games, Beyond The Ridiculous, The Adventure Bureau, Terrestrial and Soap Soup.

 Adam is a father and husband and loves his family very much.